 - Be employed or operate a business within the CTC Source Protection Region, or

 - Be employed by a Municipality that is in the CTC Source Protection Region

-Members and employee of a conservation authority within the CTC Source Protection Region, and not eligible to sit on the CTC Source Protection Committee.
+Members and employees of a conservation authority within the CTC Source Protection Region are not eligible to sit on the CTC Source Protection Committee.